GrokSurf's San Diego

 San Diego officials still resist water budgets

-Posted by George J. Janczyn on October 16, 2009
+Posted by George J Janczyn on October 16, 2009

 What won’t the city say in its continued resistance to water budgets to control demand?